Tidbits from the year 1968

 A blog about travel and living outside the comfort zone

 A Sanctuary for Enlightenment and Peace through Poetry and Inspirational Thoughts as we go through life

 Shaking the World Up, One Word at a Time

 The Book Marauder

 Please stop in and say hello to your fellow bloggers!

 Just a few of the 1968 popular musicians – The Rolling Stones, The Supremes, The Beatles, Fleetwood Mac, Aretha Franklin, Gary Puckett and The Union Gap, The Grateful Dead, The Monkees, Simon and Garfunkle, The Beach Boys, The Bee Gees, The Jimi Hendrix Experience, Cream, The Doors, Pink Floyd, Moody Blues, Bobby Goldsboro, Marvin Gaye and David Bowie.
 Wow, I just took a ride down memory lane, did you?
 What genre of music do you like and who are some of your favorite musicians?

 This is Tuesday Chatter, a weekly event where you can leave the link to your blog, giving others a chance to appreciate your talents.
 Here’s the link to the how-tos Tuesday Chatter

-Please stop in and visit my new blog ThusNSuch – ThusNSuch
+my other blog – ThusNSuch